 There are several reasons to choose moving company over do-it-yourself moving.
 In most cases, time is the most valuable thing to you.
 You need a day or two to pack/load and one or two days to unpack/unload in addition to your travel time.
 Professional movers, in most cases, are able to complete the entire move within the same day.

 Movers are also more efficient in what they do.
 Remember you are not as skilled and experienced when it comes to moving as professional movers are.
 Movers do this for a living and are quite skilled in handling your personal belongings.
 Your belongings are important to you, regardless of their worth.
-One of the major tasks are packing and unpacking your furniture and valuable items.
+One of the major tasks is packing and unpacking your furniture and valuable items.
 When it comes to professional packers and movers, they can do the job in half the time it would have taken you and, in most cases, without any damages.

 In addition, professional moving companies can maximize the use of the available space in a moving truck by neat packing.
 When moving yourself, one needs to optimize the truck space or will end up needing a larger truck, which means extra unexpected expenses.
 But that’s not all.
 By hiring professional movers, you are free of the hassles of planning, packing, loading, driving and unloading, and the available free time will allow you to concentrate on the more important issues on hand such as making sure you and your family settle comfortably in your new home.